-- 16. Randomly select at least three laterals in the station furthest from the filter - 17.
-Inspect them for contaminants by flushing the lowest most distant ends through a nylon filter (sock) - 18.
+- 16. Randomly select at least three laterals in the station furthest from the filter - Inspect them for contaminants by flushing the most distant ends through a nylon filter (a stocking fitted over the open end makes a good filter to catch and inspect debris) - 18.
 Record the time required for the water to run clear - 19.
-Rate the amount of material (sand, clay, bacteria/ algae, other) caught in the nylon sock using scale: - 1 = none - 2 = slight - 3 = medium - 4 = major
+Rate the amount of material (sand, clay, bacteria/algae, other) caught in the nylon sock using scale: - 1 = none - 2 = slight - 3 = medium - 4 = major